ABOUT ST. PAUL’S HIGH SCHOOL

 All interested and qualified applicants with a passion for Cristo Rey Jesuit’s mission are invited to apply.
 A complete application will include:

-Priority will be given to applications received by October 1, 2017.
+Applications will be accepted until the position is filled.
 The new principal will begin work on July 1, 2018.

 Please email your completed application as an attached PDF to firstname.lastname@example.org.